First Nations success

 Nursing is a very rewarding career and there are plenty of opportunities.
 Three Rivers UDRH sponsored me to attend a career development conference which was an amazing opportunity to meet up with other Indigenous nurses and be inspired by the mark they are making on the health industry.

-Current Indigenous students
+Current First Nations students

-Future Indigenous students
+Future First Nations students